Celeral/envygo/README.md

 Really...
 Mocking should not be so invasive or convoluted.
 It need not have its own chapter... or may be having it does help to stress the importance of writing meaningful unit tests; May be a chapter is indeed needed... to save the developers from the trap of writing integration tests disguised as unit tests.
 I digress.

-So without further adieu, how about
+So without further adieu, how about some code.

 ### src
 ```golang